Visitor pattern: Go

-Java example
+Java

 The following example is in the language Java, and shows how the contents of a tree of nodes (in this case describing the components of a car) can be printed.
 Instead of creating print methods for each node subclass (Wheel, Engine, Body, and Car), one visitor class (CarElementPrintVisitor) performs the required printing action.
 Because different node subclasses require slightly different actions to print properly, CarElementPrintVisitor dispatches actions based on the class of the argument passed to its visit method.
 CarElementDoVisitor, which is analogous to a save operation for a different file format, does likewise.